 I am an Associate Professor in the Department of Geography and Earth Sciences and a faculty in the Public Policy Ph.D. program at UNC Charlotte.
-My research interests are focused on transportation, housing, and firm location.
-In particular I am interested in the effects of public and private investments on firm and household location behavior and how these micro-level behaviors shape intra-urban sorting patterns.
+My research interests are focused on housing and transportation.
+In particular I am interested in the effects of public and private investments on household location behavior and how these micro-level behaviors shape intra-urban sorting patterns.

 Reid, N. and I. Nilsson, 2022.
 From Mill District to Brewery District: Craft Beer and the Revitalization of Charlotte’s NoDa Neighborhood.
 In Harvey, D.C., E. Jones, and N. Chapman (eds.)
 Beer Places: The Micro-Geographies of Craft Beer, University of Arkansas Press.